Programmer’s Guide

 job.save!

-When the cron_schedule is changed, it automatically recalculates the run_at before saving the job so that the change is immediate.
+When the cron_schedule changes, the run_at is recalculated before saving, so the change takes effect immediately.

 class MyCronJob < RocketJob::Job